amey-op/Megathon-25/README.md

 # Megathon-25
   Hi there!
-This repo contains the megathon project we created for our problem statement at Megathon 2025 hosted by E-cell,IIIT Hyderabad.
+This repository contains the megathon project we created for our problem statement at Megathon 2025 hosted by E-cell,IIIT Hyderabad.
   The problem statement was:
   To make a rich text editor which should have the following features:
 - It should allow multiple people to edit at the same time
 - It should allow authorised personel only
 - It should support executable code blocks(executing code within the document)(C language)